Do you struggle with healthy eating…because you’re not quite sure what that means?

 Like playing a video game, you need to determine what level of difficulty you’re up for.
 Sure playing on Difficult gives you less room for error, but it also hones your skills far more quickly and produces more impressive results.
 Or maybe you’re cool with playing on easy, because you don’t have to be as neurotic and can have more fun with it.

-Decide what method works best for you based on how radical of a change you’re chasing.
+Long story short: decide what method works best for you based on how radical of a change you’re chasing.
 Just don’t overdo it – small permanent successes will beat out massively ambitious failures 100 times out of 100.

 Committing to change